Sitefinity/Telerik.Sitefinity.Translations.TranslationsCom/README.md

 			<td><strong>ExtractSyncEventMessages</strong></td>
 			<td>
 				<p>
-Called for every raw message returned by the <code>GetRawMessages</code>.
+This method is called for every raw message returned by the <code>GetRawMessages</code>.
 For every raw message one or more translation events can be returned
 				</p>
 			</td>
 			<td>